• Skip to main content

 Storage

-Keep leftovers in the fridge for up to 4 days.
+Keep leftovers in an airtight container the fridge for up to 4 days.
 I usually keep the curry apart from the rice, but they can be stored together too.
-You can add a splash of water if the curry thickened too much while storing and you can reheat using a microwave or on the stove.
+You can add a splash of water if the curry thickens too much while storing and you can reheat using a microwave or on the stove.

 You could also freeze the curry, although the coconut milk sometimes can separate.
-If this happens, stir well after reheated and it should bring back the creamy texture.
+If this happens, stir well after reheating and it should bring back the creamy texture.

 FAQ's